 1. Colorado’s 4th Rifle Elk Season

-Here in Colorado, elk licenses for the 2nd and 3rd rifle seasons are unlimited and sold over the counter.
+Here in Colorado, elk licenses for the second and third rifle seasons are unlimited and sold over the counter.
 No application or drawing is required.
 These rifle seasons provide a great deal of opportunity.
 But they’re also known to attract big numbers of hunters.
-Hunting during the later 4th rifle season is a great way to avoid some of that pressure and catch elk moving during cold weather.
+Hunting during the later fourth rifle season is a great way to avoid some of that pressure and catch elk moving during cold weather.

 2. Late Season Cow Hunts in Colorado